 Growing up with a chef-mother was always interesting.
-It wasn’t unusual to be served Beef Wellington on a Tuesday, or lift a pot lid on duck l’orange in-the-making on a Saturday afternoon.
-Then there was that scratch made custard.
+It wasn’t unusual to be served Beef Wellington on a Tuesday or lift a pot lid on duck l’orange in-the-making on a Saturday afternoon.
+Then there was that scratch-made custard.
 All yummy.
 When I was a kid, artichokes were a regular staple at Springtime supper.

 Grilled artichokes require some extra preparation, as a result, I only make these on holidays or weekends.
 Artichokes are not difficult to prepare or grill, and they are always a big hit.

 You can serve grilled artichokes with dipping sauce or you can marinate them in the dipping sauce for a couple of hours before you put them on the grill.
 I experiment with this recipe all the time.
 The most important tip is to avoid burning them.
 I use the “ConvEGGtor” on our “Green Egg” so that the artichokes don’t ignite when I place them on the grill.
 I like a little bit of charcoal, but not too much.
-Charcoal is not good for your health.
+Too much charcoal is not good for your health.

 - Get started by snipping off the sharp leaf edges of the outside of the choke (see top photo).

 - (You do this so that you won’t get cut when you eat the meat from the leaves)